opencrvs/opencrvs-core/infrastructure/server-setup/README.md

 After creating the secrets make sure the commands are removed from the shell history by running `history -c`

-Also, if you can't ssh into the manager as root you will need to add your ssh user to be able to run docker commands:
+Also note, if depending on your setup you can't ssh into the manager as **root** you will need to add your ssh user to Docker to be able to run docker commands:

 ```
 sudo groupadd docker